Syngard/CTFs/KerberINT_CTF/VigBaby/README.md

 cipher=encrypt(key,plaintext)
 ```

-The key is actually encrypted with itself alongside the actual flag.
+The key is actually encrypted with itself alongside the flag.
 The main problem here is that we don't know the lengh of the flag nor that of the key.
 This means that we'll have to try every possible key length, at least at the begining.
 Since `text = flag + key`, it is guaranteed that `len(key) < len(text)` and thus we know for sure that at least the first letters of the key are reused in the encryption process.
 Since we don't have anymore clues, I decided to check every possible key lengh by decrypting the 5 letters blocks starting from each letter after the beginning of the flag that we know for sure.
 The fifth letter (actually the first one of the known text here) is a `}`, since we know that it is the last character of the actual flag.

 ```python
 # Returns the key used to encrypt clear into cipher